mikealanni/ec-su_axb35-hwmon/README.md

 An update to date list can be found [here](https://strixhalo-homelab.d7.wtf/Hardware/Boards/Sixunited-AXB35)

-For more details, please have a look at the dsevens wiki: https://strixhalo-homelab.d7.wtf/Guides/Power-Mode-and-Fan-Control
+For more details, please have a look at the desevens wiki: https://strixhalo-homelab.d7.wtf/Guides/Power-Mode-and-Fan-Control

 # Build instructions
 ```